-- adverse changes in mortality, morbidity, lapsation or claims experience; - changes in our financial strength and credit ratings or those of MetLife or its subsidiaries, and the effect of such changes on our future results of operations and financial condition; - · inadequate risk analysis and underwriting; - general economic conditions or a prolonged economic downturn affecting the demand for insurance and reinsurance in our current and planned markets; - the availability and cost of collateral necessary for regulatory reserves and capital; - · market or economic conditions that adversely affect our ability to make timely sales of investment securities; - risks inherent in our risk management and investment strategy, including changes in investment portfolio yields due to interest rate or credit quality changes; - · fluctuations in U.S. or foreign currency exchange rates, interest rates, or securities and real estate markets; - · adverse litigation or arbitration results; - the adequacy of reserves, resources and accurate information relating to settlements, awards and terminated and discontinued lines of business; - the stability of and actions by governments and economies in the markets in which we operate; - · competitive factors and competitors' responses to our initiatives; - · the success of our clients; - · successful execution of our entry into new markets;
+- adverse capital and credit market conditions and their impact on our liquidity, access to capital and cost of capital; - the impairment of other financial institutions and its effect on our business; - requirements to post collateral or make payments due to declines in market value of assets subject to our collateral arrangements; - the fact that the determination of allowances and impairments taken on our investments is highly subjective; - · adverse changes in mortality, morbidity, lapsation or claims experience; - changes in our financial strength and credit ratings, and the effect of such changes on our future results of operations and financial condition; - inadequate risk analysis and underwriting; - general economic conditions or a prolonged economic downturn affecting the demand for insurance and reinsurance in our current and planned markets; - the availability and cost of collateral necessary for regulatory reserves and capital; - market or economic conditions that adversely affect the value of the our investment securities or result in the impairment of all or a portion of the value of certain of the our investment securities; - · market or economic conditions that adversely affect our ability to make timely sales of investment securities; - risks inherent in our risk management and investment strategy, including changes in investment portfolio yields due to interest rate or credit quality changes; - · fluctuations in U.S. or foreign currency exchange rates, interest rates, or securities and real estate markets;

-- successful development and introduction of new products and distribution opportunities; - our ability to successfully integrate and operate reinsurance businesses that RGA acquires; - regulatory action that may be taken by state Departments of Insurance with respect to RGA, or any of its subsidiaries; - our dependence on third parties, including those insurance companies and reinsurers to which we cede some reinsurance, thirdparty investment managers and others; - the threat of natural disasters, catastrophes, terrorist attacks, epidemics or pandemics anywhere in the world where we or our clients do business; - · changes in laws, regulations, and accounting standards applicable to RGA, its subsidiaries, or its business; - the effect of our status as an insurance holding company and regulatory restrictions on our ability to pay principal of and interest on its debt obligations; and - other risks and uncertainties described in this document, including under the caption "Risk Factors" and in our other filings with the SEC.
+- adverse litigation or arbitration results; - the adequacy of reserves, resources and accurate information relating to settlements, awards and terminated and discontinued lines of business; - the stability of and actions by governments and economies in the markets in which we operate; - competitive factors and competitors' responses to our initiatives; - · the success of our clients; - · successful execution of our entry into new markets; - · successful development and introduction of new products and distribution opportunities; - · our ability to successfully integrate and operate reinsurance business that RGA acquires; - · regulatory action that may be taken by state Departments of Insurance with respect to RGA, or any of its subsidiaries; - our dependence on third parties, including those insurance companies and reinsurers to which we cede some reinsurance, thirdparty investment managers and others; - the threat of natural disasters, catastrophes, terrorist attacks, epidemics or pandemics anywhere in the world where we or our clients do business; - changes in laws, regulations, and accounting standards applicable to RGA, its subsidiaries, or its business; - the effect of our status as an insurance holding company and regulatory restrictions on our ability to pay principal of and interest on its debt obligations; and - other risks and uncertainties described in this document, including under the caption "Risk Factors" and in our other filings with the SEC.